ATErcan/parallax-website/README.md

 - Here is the original source for this website: https://mark-mad.github.io/parallax-website/

-- Link to my project is down below: https://atercan.github.io/parallax-website/
+- Link to my project:
+  https://atercan.github.io/parallax-website/